-NATO AML Handbook Additional Military Layers
+Additional Military Layers

 This NATO AML Handbook provides general information about AML, including a brief explanation of the products and benefits to users.
-It is produced by the United Kingdom Hydrographic Office (UKHO) on behalf of NATO and replaces the AML Handbook which was last revised in January 2012.
+It is produced and issued under the direction of NATO's Geospatial Maritime Working Group on behalf of NATO and replaces the AML Handbook which was last revised in January 2016.

 The Handbook is held, maintained, configuration controlled, published and distributed in digital format.
-Users are welcome to produce hardcopy versions for own use and for wider distribution, but should be aware that such hard copies will not be updated.
+Users are welcome to produce hardcopy versions for own use and for wider distribution but should be aware that such hard copies will not be updated.

 Your contributions and comments are valued.
-To make contributions or comments on the Handbook, or to request further information, please email aml@ukho.gov.uk.
+To make contributions or comments on the Handbook, or to request further information, please email GMWGSecretariat@ukho.gov.uk